INTRODUCTION

 The king was silent.

-- "Olrid, curator of the royal museum - has a weak, flaccid body.
+- "Olrid, curator of the royal museum - a weak, flaccid body.
 Come closer.
 Tilt your head.
 Like this!" - Evert's thin fingers quickly moved over Olrid's small head.

 - "Lack of imagination.
-Boring, pale brain."
+A boring, pale brain."

 - "Your own head is of an ancient type...
 The frontal lobes are completely undeveloped.
 You get scared sometimes, Olrid!"